Pauline Jaricot: Veneration

-On 26 May 2020, Pope Francis authorised the Congregation for the Causes of Saints to promulgate a decree recognizing a miracle attributed to Jaricot's intercession.
-Her beatification was celebrated on 22 May 2022 in Lyon, with Cardinal Luis Antonio Tagle presiding on the Pope's behalf.
+On 26 May 2020, Pope Francis authorized the Congregation for the Causes of Saints to promulgate a decree recognizing a miracle attributed to Pauline Jaricot's intercession, the final requirement for beatification.
+Her beatification was celebrated with solemnity on 22 May 2022 in the Eurexpo stadium, Lyon, with Cardinal Luis Antonio Tagle presiding on the Pope's behalf.

 The Association of the Living Rosary

-In 1826 Jaricot founded the Association of the Living Rosary.
+In 1826 Pauline Jaricot had founded the Association of the Living Rosary.
 The fifteen decades of the rosary were divided among fifteen associates, each of whom had to recite daily only one determined decade.
 She expanded the organization's work to include the distribution of prayer leaflets, holy pictures, medals and rosaries.
 The Association of the Living Rosary grew rapidly in France and spread to other countries during her lifetime and for years thereafter.
-In 1832, Pope Gregory XVI gave it canonical status.
+In 1832, Pope Gregory XVI granted it canonical approval.

-By the mid-20th century, however, the number of members had markedly decreased, especially in the United States.
-The organization was revived through the efforts of Patti and Richard Melvin of Dickinson, Texas, and 28 other devotees who renewed the practice of organizing 15 persons to each pray one of the 15 Decades of the rosary.

-By the year 2014, the membership numbers of the Association of the Living Rosary nearly 16 million persons of all ages, with substantial numbers in Third World countries.
+Despite fluctuations over the years in different parts of the world, in 2014 the membership of the Association of the Living Rosary numbered nearly 16 million persons of all ages, with substantial numbers in Third World countries.
 The organization maintains an internet website at philomena.org, authored by Patti Dickinson, who is universal director of the Living Rosary.
 A Facebook page, Universal Living Rosary Association, is authored by apostolate promoter Brian J. Costello of New Roads, Louisiana.

+In the United States, the number of members had markedly decreased by the mid-20th century, but the organization was revived through the efforts of Patti and Richard Melvin of Dickinson, Texas, and 28 other devotees who renewed the practice of organizing 15 persons to each pray one of the 15 Decades of the rosary.